splunk/splunk-sdk-javascript/README.md

 3. Splunk in using the Apache license is not providing any warranties, indemnification or accepting any liabilities  with the Preview SDK.

 4. Splunk is not accepting any Contributions to the Preview release of the SDK.
     All Contributions during the Preview SDK will be returned without review.

 ## Getting started with the Splunk JavaScript SDK

 The Splunk JavaScript SDK contains library code and examples that show how to programmatically interact with Splunk for a variety of scenarios including searching, saved searches, data inputs, and many more, along with building complete applications.

 The Splunk JavaScript SDK supports both server- and client-side JavaScript.
-Depending on what you want to do—use server tools, use client tools, run examples, or run unit tests —read the sections below to find out what you need to do to get going.
+Depending on what you want to do—use server tools, use client tools, run examples, or run unit tests — read the sections below to find out what you need to do to get going.

 *   **Requirements**.
 Lists the things you must set up to use the SDK.
 *   **SDK tools for server-side JavaScript**.
 Describes what you need to install to use the tools for creating server-side JavaScript applications.
 *   **Server-side examples and tests**.
 Describes how to set up the .splunkrc file and install dependencies that you need to run examples and tests.
 *   **SDK tools for client-side JavaScript**.
 Describes what you need to do to use the browser tools, including a description of dependencies and examples.
 *   **Client-side examples**.
 Describes what you need to do if you want to run the client-side examples.
 *   **Building files and running unit tests**.
 Tells you want you need to do to build files, run examples, run tests, or generate documentation.

 ### Requirements

 Whether you are interested in running the JavaScript SDK on the server or client, the following requirements apply to both.

 #### Splunk

 If you haven't already installed Splunk, download it here: http://www.splunk.com/download.
 For more about installing and running Splunk and system requirements, see [Installing & Running Splunk][SplunkInstall].

 #### Splunk JavaScript SDK

 Get the Splunk JavaScript SDK from GitHub and clone the resources to your computer.
 For example, use the following command:

 > git clone https://github.com/splunk/splunk-sdk-javascript.git

 #### The XML to JSON Splunk App

 JavaScript uses the JavaScript Object Notation (JSON) format for structured data.
 However, Splunk uses XML to communicate with the REST API, and XML is not well suited for JavaScript.
 Until Splunk has native JSON support, the Splunk JavaScript SDK is providing a Splunk app, [`new_english`][new_english], that translates the XML that Splunk returns into JSON.
 This app is required for the Splunk JavaScript SDK.

 To install new_english, you can either copy the [`splunk-sdk-javascript/new_english`][new_english] directory to the Splunk apps directory or you can create a symbolic link to it.
 Then, restart Splunk.

 **Note**: The `new_english app performs a domain check by comparing the requester's domain and IP address against the list of allowed ones in the `new_english/default/json.conf` file.
 If the requester's domain and IP address are not in this list, the app returns an error.
 If you are accessing Splunk from a domain and IP address other than `localhost` and `127.0.0.1`, add your domain and IP address to the conf file.

 **Examples for Mac OS X**:

-The following example command shows how to copy the `new_english` directory to the apps directory (assuming the command prompt is in the `splunk-sdk-javascript`
+The following example command shows how to copy the `new_english` directory to the apps directory (assuming the command prompt is in the `splunk-sdk-javascript` directory:
-directory:

 > cp -r new_english /applications/splunk/etc/apps/new_english